notxart/act/README.md

-# Advanced (Process) Control Toolbox
+# Advanced (Process) Control Toolkit

 ## Description

-Advanced (Process) Control Toolbox, referred to as **ACT**, is an **open source project** under planning.
+Advanced (Process) Control Toolkit, referred to as **ACT**, is an **open source project** under planning.
 It aims to help **process engineers** in traditional industries leverage their chemical engineering and process control expertise to **develop new control strategies** more efficiently, without spending time on complex, hard-to-maintain control codes.

 ## Goal Achievement/To-Do